The PADI Rescue course represents the most challenging and rewarding of the non-professional courses.

 Building upon what you have already learned in previous diving and First Aid courses, this course teaches you how to recognise and prevent diver problems.
 More importantly, you will learn and how to manage them if they occur.
 This is the first time as a recreational diver you must start thinking about other divers just like yourself.

 We start on dry land reviewing the Rescue Course DVD and accompanying manual.
 There are 5 chapters and you must complete the knowledge reviews for each chapter.
-You will learn how to create an Emergency Action Plan and there is a final exam.
+You will learn how to create an Emergency Action Plan for the local area followed by a final exam.

-The course reviews self rescue techniques and the rescue of other divers.
-You practice in confined water sessions off the beach, how to recognise diver stress or panic in others and the correct way to respond.
-You practice new rescue skills including navigation, in water breathing and search and recovery.
-Your instructor will have you practice off our dive boat out on our daily dive trips.
+The course reviews self rescue techniques first followed by techniquies on how to rescue other divers.
+You practice in confined water sessions off the beach and off our boat, learn how to recognise diver stress or panic in others and the correct way to respond.
+You will practice new rescue skills including navigation techniques, in water breathing procedures and search and recovery patterns.
+Your instructor will have you practice off our dive boat out on our daily dive trips and incorporate skills sequence into real life practice scenarios.

-Put together all that you have learnt in a simulated emergency.
+Put together all that you have learnt in two simulated emergencies.
 Practice and review the skills that you have learnt before building them into fluid real-time rescue scenarios.

 It is a seriously fun course which will transform the way you think about diving!